Former Cast Member Arrested, Accused Of Stealing $7200 Worth Of Haunted Mansion Costumes From Disney World

 During the time that Buzzy’s clothing was stolen, it has been learned by investigators that Spikes received more than $29,000 through PayPal over the period of about six weeks.

-There were photos of other audio-animatronics on Spike’s phone as well.
+There were photos of other audio-animatronics on Spikes’ phone as well.

-In December of 2018, a judge signed a search warrant for the phone of Spikes on which photos of the stolen Haunted Mansion costumes were found.
+In December of 2018, a judge signed a search warrant for Spikes’ phone on which photos of the stolen Haunted Mansion costumes were found.
 On April 26, 2019, officers contacted a man who revealed he purchased some of those costumes and items from Spikes.

 The man advised the authorities that Spikes told him he was given permission by Disney to obtain the items and possess them.